 - 1. Be compatible with existing agricultural operations in the rural area; and - 2.
 Be in scale and character with its surrounding landscape and buildings; and - 3.
-Be capable of providing adequate access and parking arrangements.
+Be capable of providing adequate access and parking arrangements; - 4.
+Not to lead to an increase in traffic levels beyond the capacity of the surrounding local highway network.

-- 4.69 Whilst the preferred location for new development will be in villages, changes in agriculture over recent decades have resulted in a decline in farm-related jobs.
+- 4.79 Whilst the preferred location for new development will be in villages, changes in agriculture over recent decades have resulted in a decline in farm-related jobs.
 As a result there is now a need to strengthen the economy in rural areas by supporting the sustainable growth and expansion of all types of business and enterprise in rural areas.
 There are often opportunities for reusing or adapting surplus existing rural land and buildings for commercial, industrial, recreational or environmental uses such as guesthouses, farm shops, rural workshops or other business premises, helping the countryside to diversify, flourish and sustain itself.
-The City Council recognises the important and changing role of agriculture and the need for new employment in the rural area. - 4.70 The use of surplus rural buildings for the provision of tourist holiday accommodation can help to retain the buildings in the countryside whilst helping to boost the rural economy.
+The City Council recognises the important and changing role of agriculture and the need for new employment in the rural area. - 4.80 The use of surplus rural buildings for the provision of tourist holiday accommodation can help to retain the buildings in the countryside whilst helping to boost the rural economy.
 Conversion of rural buildings to holiday accommodation can, when skilfully undertaken, involve minimal alteration and therefore have little impact on the surrounding countryside.
 Nevertheless schemes must be sensitive to their environments and measures must be taken to mitigate any potential environmental impacts.
 The NPPF supports sustainable rural tourism and leisure developments where they respect the character of the countryside.
 This type of development is important in areas where identified needs are not met by existing facilities in rural service centres.

-4.71 Traditional, redundant and underused buildings may provide habitats for wildlife such as bats or barn owls.
+4.81 Traditional, redundant and underused buildings may provide habitats for wildlife such as bats or barn owls.
 For those species protected by the Wildlife and Countryside Act 1981, the City Council will seek to ensure a survey is carried out and suitable precautions taken for the protection of the species and their habitat before permission will be granted.
 Other environmental diversification schemes may help to improve the ecological value of the rural area whilst helping to provide local employment such as schemes to implement the Cumbria Local Biodiversity Action Plan.